masci/banks/README.md

 Summary:
 ```

-### Use a LLM to generate a text while rendering a prompt
+### :point_right: Use a LLM to generate a text while rendering a prompt

 Sometimes it might be useful to ask another LLM to generate examples for you in a
 few-shot prompt.
 Provided you have a valid OpenAI API key stored in an env var